Tasty Planet: Tasty Planet Forever (2018)

 Tasty Planet Forever is the fourth game in the franchise, and was released in 2018.
 It has sixteen chapters; some levels are top-down whereas others are side-scrolling.
 Each of the first eight chapters features a different storyline and protagonist, the last eight repeat the first with a cosmetically different character.

 Plot

 Parisian Cat

 The game begins in a restaurant in Paris, France.
 Two chefs use a robotic cat to clean the establishment, but it misinterprets its orders to "eat everything" and consumes all of Paris.

 Caribbean Octopus

-An infant octopus in the Caribbean Sea is sleeping, only to be awoken by an aluminum can that hits its head.
+An octopus in the Caribbean Sea is sleeping, only to be awoken by an aluminum can that hits its head.
 It swims to the surface of the sea and, much to its dismay, finds that a city resort on an island has produced a large pile of waste.
 The octopus starts to eat rubbish, causing it to become larger and eventually consume the resort.